HadiMed/reverse_ctf_/README.md

 <img src="They are many/ghidra.png"/>

-2 - a x64 elf file  that have a lot of blocks to check each caracter , using the ghidra api to extract all data that is used on the checks . structure of blocks :
+2 -<b>Exe inside elf </b> a x64 elf file  that have a lot of blocks to check each caracter , using the ghidra api to extract all data that is used on the checks . structure of blocks :
 <br/>
 <img src="Exe inside elf/ghidra1.png ">